MiaFrey/SustainableFinanceH2/README.md

 Figure 12: Emissions by continent in 2017
 ```

 Currently, it is the firms located in Asia, a continent in full expansion and growth, that emit the most.
 In conclusion, Europe is currently not the largest emitter in the world.
 However, historically speaking Europe is the biggest polluter with about 33% of the global cumulative emissions.
 These results are consistent with the demographics of each continent.
-Indeed, Europe has already experienced its growth phase and is now stagnating or even declining, while Asia is still growing in terms of population and economically and is therefore evolving rapidly [@bib:Jondeau].
+Indeed, Europe has already experienced its growth phase and is now stagnating or even declining, while Asia is still growing in terms of population and economically and is therefore evolving rapidly [[2]](#2).

 Next comes the analysis of the three highest emitters in Europe, according to (Figure [12]), which drive the carbon intensity of the portfolios up.